lDlASHROUD/lDlASHROUD/README.md

-hey hey heyyyyyy im **soda** or *eden* im a queer thing browsing by yayyyyy. im lik autistic and i have adhd ...... and numerous other things im not inclined to talk abt atm . interact with extremeee caution do not make flirting or sexual jokes abt me unless **i know** youuu
+hey hey heyyyyyy im **soda** or *eden* im a queer thing browsing by yayyyyy. im lik autistic and i have adhd ...... and numerous other things im not inclined to talk abt atm . interact with extremeee caution do not make flirting or sexual jokes abt me unless **i know** youuu alsooo dont be a fucking dick to people without a valid reason unless u have some serious issues and apologize in the end

 im very attached 2 the character delice from piafos i think she is so me , um im not very okay in the head keep that in mind pls i like vocaloid and piafos alotttt lotttt